Kopymatic/Sylas-is-egg/README.md

-# JESUS-CHRISTOPHER
+# Sylas is Egg

- jesus christopher, a resource pack for my dumb mc server
+sylas is egg, a resource pack for my dumb mc server